-Cogeco Communications is a subsidiary of Cogeco, which as of November 30, 2021 held 33.7% of the Corporation's equity shares, representing 83.6% of the votes attached to the Corporation's voting shares.
+Cogeco is the parent company of Cogeco Communications and, as of November 30, 2021, held 33.7% of Cogeco Communications' equity shares, representing 83.6% of the votes attached to Cogeco Communications' voting shares.

-Cogeco provides executive, administrative, financial, strategic planning and additional services to the Corporation under a Management Services Agreement (the "Agreement").
+Cogeco provides executive, administrative, financial, strategic planning and additional services to Cogeco Communications under a Management Services Agreement (the "Agreement").
 The methodology used to establish the management fees is based on the costs incurred by Cogeco plus a reasonable mark-up.
-Provision is made for future adjustments upon the request of either Cogeco or the Corporation from time to time during the term of the Agreement.
-For the three-month period of fiscal 2022, management fees paid to Cogeco amounted to \$5.6 million compared to \$5.9 million for the same period of fiscal 2021.
+Provision is made for future adjustments upon the request of either Cogeco Communications or the Corporation from time to time during the term of the Agreement.
+For the three-month period of fiscal 2022, management fees paid by Cogeco Communications amounted to \$5.6 million compared to \$5.9 million for the same period of fiscal 2021.

-No direct remuneration is payable to Cogeco's executive officers by the Corporation.
-However, during the three-month periods ended November 30, 2021 and 2020, the Corporation granted stock options and PSUs to these executive officers, as executive officers of Cogeco Communications, as shown in the following table:
+No direct remuneration is payable to Cogeco's executive officers by Cogeco Communications.
+However, during the three-month periods ended November 30, 2021 and 2020, Cogeco Communications granted stock options and PSUs to these executive officers, as executive officers of Cogeco Communications, as shown in the following table: